Culture of Albania: Music

 The Albanian music is very diverse and comes from its indigenous sounds and heritage.
 Folk music is a prominent part of the national identity with major stylistic differences between the traditional music of the northern Ghegs and southern Labs and Tosks.
 The northern and southern traditions are contrasted by the rugged and heroic tone of the north and the relaxed form of the south.
 Albanian folk music has been influential in neighboring areas such as Kosovo, Greece, Bulgaria and Turkey, all home to significant numbers of Albanians.

 The Ghegs are known for a distinctive variety of sung epic poetry.
-Many of the songs are about the ancient history of the country and the constant Albanian themes of honour, hospitality, treachery and revenge.
+Many of the songs are about the ancient history of the country and the constant Albanian themes of honor, hospitality, treachery and revenge.
 In contrast, Tosk music is soft and gentle, and polyphonic in nature.
 Notably, Albanian iso-polyphony from the south has been declared an UNESCO Intangible Cultural Heritage of Humanity.

 Along with the def, çifteli and sharki are used in the north in a style of dance and pastoral songs.
 Homemade wind instruments are traditionally used by shepherds in northern Albania; these include the zumarë and lahuta.
 The southern people are known for ensembles consisting of violins, clarinets, lahuta and def as well.

 Music in Albania extends to ancient Illyria and Greece, with influences from the Roman, Byzantine and Ottoman Empire.
 It is evident in archeological findings such as arenas, odeons, theatre buildings and amphitheatres, all over Albania.
 The remains of temples, libraries, sculptures and paintings of ancient dancers, singers and musical instruments, have been found in territories inhabited by the ancient Illyrians and ancient Greeks.

 The tradition of church singing was performed throughout the Middle Ages in the country's territory by choirs or soloists in ecclesiastical centers such as Berat, Durrës and Shkodër.
 The Middle Ages in Albania included choral music and traditional music.
 Shën Jan Kukuzeli, a singer, composer and musical innovator of Albanian origin, is one of the earliest known musicians.

 Albania has experienced another wave of Western cultural influence, which led to the development of many previously unknown phenomena.
 The most vivid example is the Albanian rock, hip hop and pop music, with some performers gaining international recognition of Albanian origin from Albania, Kosovo or Albanian diaspora, such as Action Bronson, Ava Max, Bebe Rexha, Dua Lipa, Era Istrefi, Elvana Gjata, Dafina Zeqiri, Albert Stanaj, G4SHI, Ermal Meta, Enca, Noizy and Rita Ora.

 Classical music became immensely popular in the nineteenth and twentieth centuries and was known across even the most rural sections of the country.
 It was defined by the tension between classical composer Martin Gjoka along with Fan Noli and Mikel Koliqi, who embraced national identity and added religious and folk elements to their compositions.
 Most notable Albanian sopranos and tenors have gained also international recognition, among the best known are Inva Mula, Marie Kraja, Saimir Pirgu and Ermonela Jaho.